linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Optimization Tools/Introduction to Stochastic Programming and Its Applications to Finance.md

 Specialized software packages that employ these methods are much faster than general solvers.
 Combined with algebraic modeling languages, such as AMPL, these specialized stochastic programming solvers provide efficient means of tackling problems that involve high levels of uncertainty.

-# Stochastic Programming in Finance
+## Stochastic Programming in Finance

 Financial planning represents one of the major application areas of stochastic programming.
 In fact, it is a natural domain for stochastic programming, since risk needs to be incorporated into investment decisions (portfolio decisions and capital budgeting decisions) and the problem structure is amenable to algebraic constraints and relationships.
 Deterministic approximations would fail to see the big picture.
-For example, through stochastic programs, portfolio allocations that would opti mize an investor's risk level under several scenarios can be determined; by contrast, because they ignore risk, deterministic programs provide inadequate solutions.
+For example, through stochastic programs, portfolio allocations that would optimize an investor's risk level under several scenarios can be determined; by contrast, because they ignore risk, deterministic programs provide inadequate solutions.
 Static portfolio selection models, based on Markowitz's mean-variance model (1952), have been proposed in many cases; however, their implementations may result in significant transaction costs and mistimed liquidation of assets.
 Examples of application of stochastic programming in financial planning can be found in Ziemba and Vickson (1975) and Zenios (1992).

 Within finance, stochastic programming applications have greatly increased in recent years, particularly in asset-liability management (ALM).
 Multistage stochastic programs take into account the dynamic aspects of ALM problems faced by institutional investors.
 Based on assumptions about the (joint) dynamics of risk factors that are usually described by stochastic processes, representative scenarios for investment strategies are generated.
 Transactions take place at discrete points in time over a finite planning horizon.
 Moreover, several constraints (e.g., liability considerations, liquidity restrictions, limits on risk exposure) can be taken into account.